 In December 1990, a couple walking on a rural road in Southwest Missouri discovered the decomposed remains of a young woman.
-She had been hog-tied and was dumped next to an abandoned farmhouse.
-The deceased woman was nicknamed "Grace Doe".
+She had been hog-tied and dumped next to an abandoned farmhouse.
+The homicide victim eventually became known as "Grace Doe".

 Her autopsy revealed that she had been sexually assaulted and murdered approximately two months prior to her discovery.
 Grace Doe was found restrained with six different types of bindings: nylon and lead ropes, coaxial and telephone cables, paracord, and clothesline.
 Investigators determined that the paracord was military grade MIL-C-5040H type II - a rope that was exclusively sold to the military in the 1990’s.
-All available leads were pursued but ultimately the case went cold.
+For 30 years, she remained McDonald County’s only unidentified persons case.

 McDonald County Sheriff’s Office, Coroner’s Office, Missouri State Highway Patrol, Benton County Arkansas Sheriff’s Office, and the University of Arkansas anthropologists were all involved in investigating the original crime scene.
 Through the years, Sheriff’s Schlessman, Evenson, and Hall worked the case and all available leads.
 In 2009, skeletal remains were sent to NamUs (UP5321) and a STR profile was produced, however it returned no matches in a CODIS search.
 A facial reconstruction was commissioned to help generate leads but no one recognized her.
 Detective Howard was told that it would be only by the “Grace of God” that they could find out who she was.
 It was after this, that she became known as Grace Doe.